Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Analysis of Weak-to-Strong Generalization

-The mechanism of pseudo-label correction ties into the phenomenon of \textit{coverage expansion} -- where the model generalizes beyond the regions covered by pseudo-labels \cite{lang-etal-2024-theoretical}.
-We hypothesize that the core of \sticl's ability to generalize effectively is anchored in coverage expansion, which enables local corrections to propagate globally, creating a ripple effect across the representation space.
+The mechanism of pseudo-label correction ties into the phenomenon of \textit{coverage expansion}, where the model generalizes beyond the regions covered by pseudo-labels \citep{lang-etal-2024-theoretical}.
+We hypothesize that \methodname{}’s generalization ability is supported by coverage expansion, where local corrections gradually influence nearby examples in representation space.
+The model’s coverage expands incrementally through a ripple effect, with high-confidence predictions influencing nearby examples while remaining grounded in regions supported by learned corrections.
 To understand this dynamic, we analyze which unseen evaluation points are corrected by clustering them based on their proximity to the nearest correctly pseudo-labeled neighbor in $\mathcal{D}_\text{unlab}$.
-This is quantified by computing the Euclidean distance between the model's representations at the final hidden states, with evaluation points categorized into ten bins based on their normalized distance from the correct neighbor, spanning the range $[0,1]$.
+This is quantified by computing the Euclidean distance between the model's representations at the final hidden states, with evaluation points categorized into ten bins based on their normalized distance from the correct neighbor.
 Figure \ref{fig:w2s-c} illustrates the rate of prediction flips within these bins, where a flip refers to either correcting an incorrect prediction or corrupting a correct one.
-The rate of corrected predictions shows a strong negative correlation with the distance to the nearest correctly labeled neighbor, as indicated by a Pearson correlation coefficient of $-0.968$, while corrupted predictions are more frequent in regions lacking nearby correct pseudo-labels.
+The rate of corrected predictions shows a strong negative association with the distance to the nearest correctly labeled neighbor, as measured by the point biserial correlation coefficient of $-0.968$.
+In contrast, corrupted predictions are more frequent in regions lacking nearby correct pseudo-labels.
+Moreover, coverage expansion also shows its effects on OOD data.
+Figure~\ref{fig:w2s-d} shows the rate of flipped predictions for OOD data.
+Although the impact is reduced, a similar correction pattern persists, with a point biserial correlation of $-0.916$.

-Coverage expansion shows its effects even on OOD data.
-Figure~\ref{fig:w2s-d}, the counterpart to Figure~\ref{fig:w2s-c}, shows the rate of flipped predictions for OOD data.
-Although the impact is reduced, a similar correction pattern persists, with a Pearson correlation of $-0.916$.
-This consistency across domains highlights the model’s ability to propagate accurate predictions not only within the training domain but also across OOD data.
+Overall, the results indicate that \methodname{} does not merely replicate the teacher’s outputs but progressively reorganizes its representation space to reinforce locally consistent decision regions.
+This smoothing effect allows reliable predictions to extend beyond areas directly supported by demonstrations, consolidating weak contextual supervision into more stable and transferable task knowledge.